 If one ear is affected, often the other ear can hear normally.
 This will usually be confirmed with hearing tests at a young age.
 Stimulation to the affected side is still recommended and we advocate aiding on that side as soon as possible.
 More and more research and our experience as a team supports both ears having access to sound.
 This helps with listening fatigue and maximises speech and language development.

 In some cases, both ears can be affected, it is vital babies and children are fitted with hearing aids to help them develop speech and language as soon as possible.
 This is initially a bone conduction device which bypasses the blocked outer and middle ear, taking sound directly to the inner ear.
 Small children can have this held in place with a headband.
 Older children and adults can have more permanent alternatives.

-At St Thomas’ Hospital's hearing implant centre, we can offer more permanent solutions such as implantable bone conduction hearing devices and middle ear implants.
+We can offer more permanent solutions such as implantable bone conduction hearing devices and middle ear implants.
 The hearing rehabilitation options will be discussed within our team of experts to offer your child the most appropriate hearing solution tailored to their specific needs and depending upon the parts of the hearing pathway that are affected.
 This field is developing all the time and our specialists have access to the newest available solutions.

 The other important consideration is the appearance of the outer ear.

 There are 2 main possibilities for improving this: